 A request will normally be rejected if the question can be answered under existing statutes or regulations, or does not otherwise present a significant policy issue.
 In addition, since the process requires formal action by the full Commission, it normally takes several months after the question is submitted and accepted before a formal opinion may be issued.
 Due to the topic restrictions and the processing time, Commission Opinions are infrequent.

 A Commission Opinion provides the requestor with immunity from civil or criminal prosecution under the Act so long as the facts presented by the requestor are accurate and the requestor acts within the confines of the opinion.
 More details about the formal opinion process can be found in sections 18320 through 18326 of Title 2 of the California Code of Regulations.
-Prior Commission Opinions are available online, click here to search.
+Prior Commission Opinions are available online, on the Search Commission Opinions page.

 You may submit your request for an official Commission opinion to ExecutiveDirector@fppc.ca.gov or by mailing your request to the FPPC at the address provided above.